 To engage in this activity, you’ll need dechlorinated water and about a cup of flour; dechlorinated water because chlorine will kill the very microorganisms we’re trying to cultivate and organic whole wheat flour best because it contains the greatest variety of nutrients our microbes will feed on and because it is not treated with chemicals that may have killed of any wild yeast or bacteria in the flour.
+You can dechlorinate your tap water by just leaving a cup of tap water out for 24 hours.
 You will also need a glass jar or plastic container with about a four-cup capacity.
 A kitchen scale that measures grams would helpful but is not required.

 - Mix 20 grams (or 2 level teaspoons) of dechlorinated lukewarm water and 20 grams (or 2 rounded teaspoons) of flour together in your loosely covered container and mark the level on the container or on a piece of tape on the container.